Nick Wilson Was Mastermind Sending John Hennigan Home

 “This is the first time in Survivor history that we split the minority vote.
 Basically, I made a plan.
 We put three votes on John and two on Angelina, and that way if a Goliath plays an idol a Goliath is still going home.
 And it worked perfectly!”
 Wilson explained in the video clip.

 Christian declared Nick – who he has a final two alliance deal with – as a “freaking genius.”
-Gabby agreed saying it had a lot to do with his southern accent.
+Gabby agreed, saying it had a lot to do with his southern accent.
 She continued to explain the accent just made Nick “so trustworthy.”

 During his confessional in the video clip, Nick revealed that he believes one of his biggest advantages in the game is that everyone underestimates him, and no one sees him as a threat.
-Given the fact that the Goliaths continue to target Christian even though Nick seems to be behind him pulling the strings, his belief on being underestimated is fairly accurate.
+Given the fact that the Goliaths continue to target Christian, even though Nick seems to be behind him pulling the strings, his belief on being underestimated is fairly accurate.

-“I’ve been playing that up with my ‘Ah shucks’ strategy and playing dumb,” Nick added as he explained how he’s been able to fly under the radar.
+“I’ve been playing that up with my ‘Ah shucks’ strategy and playing dumb,” Nick added, as he explained how he’s been able to fly under the radar.

 He added: “Tonight I went for the fences and I hit a home run.
 I hit a grand slam!”